 How to get to Tarquinia: Regional train 2342 at 2:12pm from Termini with arrival at 3:27 in Tarquinia or train 2344 at 4:12pm.
 From the station you can go by local bus to the city center or 3 km on foot.
 Return trains are at 8:29 and 10:29pm.
 For the journey you need a day ticket BIRG for 4 zones for the price of 9,30 Euro or train tickets for the price of 13,80 Euro for round trip.
 Children between the ages of 4 and 12 pay a reduced price of 7 euros round trip with the train ticket.

 In Rome you will find a huge variety of culture, churches, archeology, gastronomy and shopping.
 But Xmas markets, as they are known from northern countries, do not exist in Rome.
-If the Romans want to visit a classic Christmas market, they go to Bolzano or further north.
-In Rome, there is no drinking and food at the Christmas markets.
-Most Christmas markets are open only during the day.
+Reasons for this are the warmer climate and the missing gastronomic offer at the Christmas markets in Rome.

 There are other markets scattered around the city, mostly in tents offering everything from used books to costume jewelery.